 This is the story of a five-year sojourn that I and my family made on the Greek island of Corfu.
 It was originally intended to be a mildly nostalgic account of the natural history of the island, but I made a grave mistake by introducing my family into the book in the first few pages.
 Having got themselves on paper, they then proceeded to establish themselves and invite various friends to share the chapters.

-The Durrell family includes an overwhelmed yet resigned mother, moody and intellectual writer, Larry, impatient Margo, and, I’m not sure, but anywhere from one to seven other children scampering about.
+The Durrell family includes an overwhelmed yet resigned mother, the moody and intellectual writer Larry, the impatient Margo, and I’m not sure but anywhere from one to seven other children scampering about.

-Of course, the real pleasure of the book is Gerald, his abounding love of nature and a helpless fondness for pets.
-He gathers all manner of things during his amateur study and ends up with most of the fauna in the house: “All these discoveries filled me with a tremendous delight, so they had to be shared,” he remonstrates.
+The young Durrell gathers all manners of things during his amateur study and ends up with most of the fauna in the house: “All these discoveries filled me with a tremendous delight, so they had to be shared,” he remonstrates.

-From the vantage point of an eight-year-old, accompanied by his dog, it is natural that the Lilliputian world of insects would hold particular delight.
+From the vantage point of an eight-year-old, accompanied by his dog, it is natural that the Lilliputian world of insects would hold particular delight.1

 This doll’s house garden was a magic land, a forest of flowers through which roamed creatures I had never seen before.
 Among the thick silky petals of each rose-bloom lived tiny, crab-like spiders that scuttled sideways when disturbed.
 Their small, translucent bodies were coloured to match the flowers they inhabited: pink, ivory, wine-red, or buttery-yellow.
 On the rose-stems, encrusted with green flies, lady-birds moved like newly painted toys. […] Carpenter bees, like furry, electric-blue ears, zigzagged among the flowers, growling fatly and busily.
 Humming-bird hawk-moths, sleek and neat, whipped up and down the paths with fussy efficiency…

-The narrative sings with the delights of discovery and joys at life, life anchored by very real acts of birth, sickness, death.
-One of the loveliest moment of Durrell’s observation:
+The narrative sings with the delights of discovery and joys at life—life anchored by very real acts of birth, sickness, death.
+One of the loveliest moments of Durrell’s observations:

 This was the last miracle I was lucky enough to witness.
 I found a lacewing-fly on the roses and watched her as she climbed about the leaves, admiring her beautiful, fragile wings like green glass, and her enormous liquid golden eyes.
 Presently she stopped on the surface of a rose-leaf and lowered the tip of her abdomen.
 She remained like that for a moment and then released her tail, and from it to my astonishment, rose a slender thread like a pale hair.
 Then, on the very tip of this stalk, appeared the egg.

-I grow nasturtiums that attract Britain Small White butterfly.
-(A horrible name, there is a Large White but he is mostly yellow.)
-One late-August afternoon I watched a set of them feed, mate and lay eggs.
+I grow nasturtiums that attract Britain’s Small White butterfly.
+(A horrible name but true.
+The Large White is mostly yellow.)
+One late-August afternoon, I watched a set of them feed, mate, and lay eggs.